StrikingLoo/strikingloo.github.io/_posts/2019-04-14-k-means-clustering-magic-the-gathering.md

 If you want to delve deeper into Unsupervised Learning, I can’t recommend [Introduction to Statistical Learning](https://amzn.to/3RSmJwT) enough.
 That’s the book I learned about K-Means Clustering from.
 It’s also the book thanks to which I finally understood Boosted Trees, though that’s a tale for another article.

 _Liked this article?
-Then please follow me on_ [_Twitter_](https://www.twitter.com/strikingloo).
+Then please follow me on [Twitter](https://www.twitter.com/strikingloo).
 Let me know if you found the article helpful, or if any of it sounds wrong or doesn’t work._

 Happy coding.